Luxembourg flagTransportation & Infrastructure Guide · Luxembourg

 Mobile Network

-5G Coverage: Nationwide coverage from POST, Tango, Orange since 2023; full deployment by 2025
+5G Coverage: Nationwide coverage achieved by 2025 from POST, Tango, Orange; full urban/rural deployment

-4G Coverage: 99%+ nationwide, excellent even in rural areas
+4G Coverage: 99%+ nationwide coverage, excellent even in rural areas

 Driving License